betaflight/betaflight/docs/PID tuning.md

 This PID controller was initialy implemented for testing purposes but is also performing quite well.

 For the ALIENWII32 targets the gyroscale is removed for more yaw authority.
 This will provide best performance on very small multicopters with brushed motors.

+### PID controller 5, "Harakiri"

+PID Controller 5 is an port of the PID controller from the Harakiri firmware.

+The algorithm is leveraging more floating point math.
+Actually there are two settings hardcoded which are configurable via the GUI in Harakiri:

+        OLD_YAW 0 // [0/1] 0 = multiwii 2.3 yaw, 1 = older yaw.
+        MAIN_CUT_HZ 12.0f // (default 12Hz, Range 1-50Hz)

+The PID controller is flight tested and running well with the default PID settings.
+If you want do acrobatics start slowly.

+Yaw authority is also quite good.
+Only the P value is used in the yaw algorithm.